-Since inception, we have financed our operations primarily through private placements of our preferred stock, venture debt borrowings, funding we received under the Novo Agreement, our initial public offering of common stock, which we closed in February 2014, and funds we received under the Novartis Agreement.
+Since inception, we have financed our operations primarily through private placements of our preferred stock, venture debt borrowings, funding we received under the Novo Agreement, our initial public offering of common stock, which we closed in September 2013, our follow-on public offering of common stock, which we closed in February 2014, and funds we received under the Novartis Agreement.
 In September 2013, we issued and sold an aggregate of 8,740,000 shares of common stock in our initial public offering at a public offering price of \$22.00 per share.
 We received net proceeds from the initial public offering of \$175.6 million.
 In February 2014, we issued and sold 1,900,000 shares of common stock and selling shareholders sold 728,571 shares of common stock in a follow-on public offering at a public offering price of \$31.50 per share.
 We received net proceeds of \$55.4 million from the follow-on offering.
 The Novo Agreement, which is described in more detail below, provided for financing of up to \$125.0 million in the aggregate in return for the sale to Novo A/S of royalty interests in worldwide sales of Fovista.
 We received an aggregate of \$125.0 million from this financing in separate tranches in May 2013, January 2014 and November 2014, which constitutes the full amount of funding under the Novo Agreement.
 In May 2013, we issued and sold an aggregate of 6,666,667 shares of our series C preferred stock at a price per share of \$2.50, for an aggregate purchase price of \$16.7 million.
 In August 2013, we issued and sold an aggregate of 13,333,333 additional shares of our series C preferred stock to the same purchasers at a price per share of \$2.50, for an aggregate purchase price of \$33.3 million.

 In May 2014, we received an upfront payment of \$200.0 million upon execution of the Novartis Agreement in connection with the grant of a license for the rights to commercialize Fovista outside the United States.
 In each of November 2014 and April 2015 we received payments of \$50.0 million upon the achievement of two patient enrollment-based milestones, and in August 2016, \$30.0 million upon the achievement of a third, and final, enrollment-based milestone, for an aggregate total of \$130.0 million.
 In connection with the receipt of the upfront payment from Novartis, we made a milestone payment in June 2014 of approximately \$19.8 million to Nektar Therapeutics, or Nektar.
-We are entitled to certain additional future payments from Novartis based on the continued clinical development, and in the event of regulatory approval and/or commercial success, of Fovista.
-See "Licensing and Commercialization Agreement with Novartis Pharma AG" below for further information.